benkaiser/stretto/README.md

 npm install
 ```

-Edit the `config.js` file and set `music_dir` to be the folder you want to be scanned for your music.

 Then run the server with:
 ```
 node app.js
 ```
 Go to `localhost:2000` in your browser (or known ip of server if it is on a different machine).
-From there click the `Scan Library` tab at the top of the page.
-From there select `Start Scan` and let it do it's magic.
-Once your library is scanned you should be able to access it from the `Music` tab up the top.
+From there a prompt will show so you can change your music directory, after saving your music directory you can click `Scan Library -> Regular Scan` at the top of the page.
+From there select `Start Scan` and let it do it's magic adding all the songs to your library.
+Happy listening!

 ### Android Sync App